airyhq/airy/docs/docs/guides/contributing.md

 We ❤️ every form of contribution.
-The following document aims to provide enough context to work with our codebase and to open pull requests that follow our convention.
+The following document aims to provide enough context to work with our codebase and to open pull requests that follow our conventions.
 If this document does not provide enough help, open a [new issue](https://github.com/airyhq/airy/issues/new) and we'll gladly help you get started.